 For a city of under 300,000, Boise also offers an impressive indie music scene.
 There’s a good chance you’ll know the bands playing at The Knitting Factory, but local bands take the stage almost nightly at Pengilly’s Saloon, Humpin’ Hannahs, and a handful of other clubs centered around the Main Street corridor.
 The corridor is also conveniently close to the Basque Block, meaning you don’t even need to hop in an Uber after dinner.

 There’s something awe-inspiring about standing on the lakefront, bundled up tight with a scarf tucking into your neck, and gazing out onto a white, frosted abyss.
-Maybe that’s why life moves so slowly in Coeur d’Alene in winter: People just can’t keep themselves from gazing out over the lake bearing their town name.
+Maybe that’s why life moves so slowly in Coeur d’Alene in winter; people just can’t keep themselves from gazing out over the lake bearing their town name.
 The migration of eagles over Lake Coeur d’Alene, which happens from November to February, only adds to the effect.
 You can get an even closer look by taking an actual eagle-watching cruise — after which your friends officially have nothing on you.

-There’s a bed and breakfast that’s actually shaped like a giant beagle.
+7. Stay in a bed and breakfast that’s actually shaped like a giant beagle.

 The Dog Bark Park Inn is at the bottom of this list as a sort of “if this won’t convince you, nothing will” ode to the most mind-blowingly awesome place in the entire state, if not anywhere, ever.
 Part bed and breakfast, part art gallery, and wholly worth a jaunt to Cottonwood in the state’s northwest, this one-room B&B is literally shaped like a giant dog.

 The owners, Dennis and Frances Conklin, are among the world’s foremost experts in wooden dog carvings.
 As it goes when one has such a righteous life path, the idea of breaking out the chainsaw to create the biggest-ever dog carving and then turning it into lodging for canine-enthusiasts the world over came naturally to the Conklins after their carvings developed a global following.
 But wait — it gets even better.
-They actually sell their wooden creations on site, including replicas of over 60 dog breeds, so you might even come home with a miniature replica of your best friend as a memento of your trip to glorious, natural Idaho.
+They actually sell their wooden creations on-site, including replicas of over 60 dog breeds, so you might even come home with a miniature replica of your best friend as a memento of your trip to glorious, natural Idaho.